Literary Devices – Shemot 32

 Three Accounts of the Sin

-The scene of the making of the calf and its worship is mentioned three times in the unit, by the narrator, as Hashem reveals to Moshe what is going on, and when Aharon tells Moshe what happened.
+The scene of the making of the calf and its worship is mentioned three times in the unit, first in the narrative voice, then as Hashem reveals to Moshe what is going on, and finally when Aharon tells Moshe what happened.

 • In Hashem's account to Moshe, in contrast, He appears to try to maximize the people's sin.
 Thus, He focuses specifically on the very facts that Aharon omitted – the people's active worship of the calf as a god.
 He makes no mention of the fear that led to the sin, likely so as not to mitigate the severity of the deed.
 He does, though, minimize Aharon's action, not mentioning his role at all.